Composting

 Making compost

-If you make compost from waste materials or store compost made from waste materials you must have a waste management licence, or have registered an exemption with your environmental regulator.
+If you make compost from waste materials or store compost made from waste materials, you must have an authorisation from your environmental regulator.

 In Northern Ireland, to make compost under an exemption you must: